 This windshield measures 21 inches above the top of the headlight and is 28 inches wide.
 This versatile large windshield offers protection for your hands, entire upper body, and face.
 Increase the efficiency and fuel economy of your machine by improving the aerodynamics of your scooter by installing this windshield.

 Made in Italy!
 Faco has been making reasonably priced, quality Vespa and Piaggio accessories in Italy for over 25 years.
 We've been proudly distributing their products since 1999.

 Includes all hardware and instructions necessary for mounting.

 Installation difficulty: - Easy with basic tools.
 Purely bolt-on.

-TECH TIP - Requires a 4mm allen wrench and an adjustable wrench for installation which are NOT included with this kit.
+TECH TIP - Requires basic mechanic's tools NOT included with this kit.
 Completely assemble the mounting brackets first.
 Then install the windscreen on the brackets, but leave the bolts loose enough so that you can adjust the brackets if necessary.
 Next, you will insert the assembled brackets into the two open holes under your handlebars.
-Once you have the screen situated properly, tighten down the large nuts at the bottom of the brackets.
+This might require some gentle hammering until they are seated.
+Once you have the screen situated properly, tighten down the large bolts at the bottom of the brackets.
 This will expand the expansion cylinders inside the holes in your handlebars, holding the whole screen in place.
 Finally make any up or down adjustments for the screen on the brackets and tighten down the bolts that hold the screen to the brackets.
 Voila!
 New windscreen!
 Go ride!